arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 $$

 - $Y$ is the outcome variable (also sometimes called the response variable or the dependent variable).
 It's the thing you're trying to predict.
 - $\beta_0$ is the y-intercept (also sometimes called the "bias term" or "bias parameter" in machine learning).
-It is what value you would, on average, expect $Y$ to be when all the predictors are at 0.
+It is what value, on average, you would expect $Y$ to be when all the predictors are at 0.
 - $X_1$, $X_2$, etc. are predictor variables, and $\beta_1$, $\beta_2$, etc. are the coefficients (also called "slopes") for each predictor.
 - $e$ is the error term.
 It articulates the fact that, even after accounting for all the predictors, there will be a certain amount of random variability in $Y$, so we never expect our predictions to be completely perfect.